sueszli/notionBackup/README.md

 just run this script on your exported HTML zip files from Notion.

-but keep in mind: once content leaves Notion, you can't bring it back. exported html can't be reimported into Notion or similar apps/editors that are as good as notion. exports are permanent choices.
+but keep in mind: once content leaves notion, you can't bring it back. exported html can't be reimported into notion or similar apps/editors that are as good as notion. exports are permanent choices.

 <br><br><br><br>